Cordamente

 A semester abroad in Australia gave me the time I needed.
 I did a lot of learning with a beautiful view at a Starbucks overlooking the Sydney Opera House.
 The summer after that I joined Ohana, a housing and sublease startup co-founded by my brother Jacob and his EKC camp friend Ezra, and built the listings map.
 At the time it felt like a huge technical feat.
 I rejoined a year later after their seed round as the first full-time employee and the first in-person hire, helped open the office, built the desks, and stayed for two years.
 We grew the product past a hundred thousand users and into New York, San Francisco, Boston, and London.

-At Ohana I worked on almost every aspect of the website: the landing page, the SEO structure, the listings flow, the search page, the pages property managers use to manage their inventory, chat, the internal tools the team uses every day, the partnerships software companies like OpenAI, Oracle, Palantir, and Morgan Stanley use to track and onboard interns and new hires, and the CRM the team uses to bring property managers and their listings onto the platform.
+At Ohana I worked on almost every aspect of the website: the landing page, the SEO structure, the listings flow, the search page, the pages property managers use to manage their inventory, chat, the internal tools the team uses every day, the partnerships software companies like OpenAI, Oracle, Palantir, Plaid, Snapchat, and Rivian use to track and onboard interns and new hires, and the CRM the team uses to bring property managers and their listings onto the platform.

 Subletters on Ohana recover hundreds of thousands of dollars in rent each day, and millions per week in the peak season of April and May.
 I was a serial user myself: in one year in New York I stayed in five different sublets.
 It is a beautiful company that creates far more value than it captures, and my time there was a once-in-a-lifetime experience.